IBM FlashSystem: Quantum-Safe FlashCore Module (FCM v4)

+While AES-256 remains resistant to known quantum decryption techniques such as Grover’s algorithm, the integration of post-quantum cryptography into FlashSystem components represents a forward-looking approach to long-term data protection in the emerging quantum computing era.

 History

 Origin

 The IBM FlashSystem architecture was originally developed by Texas Memory Systems (TMS) as their RamSan product line.
-TMS was a small private company founded in 1978 and based in Houston, Texas that supplied solid-state drive products to the market longer than any other company.
+TMS was a small private company founded in 1978 and based in Houston, Texas, that supplied solid-state drive products to the market longer than any other company.
 The TMS RamSan line of enterprise solid state storage products was first launched in the early 2000s with the RamSan-520, and over seven RamSan technology generations were released through 2012, when TMS was acquired by IBM.
 As RamSan technology evolved, TMS adapted the systems to different storage media (DRAM, single-level cell flash memory, and multi-level cell flash memory) and external storage area network interfaces (Fibre Channel and InfiniBand), but the core system design principles remained relatively constant: custom hardware with a shared internal network to maximize speed, particularly latency.
 The last RamSan products available were the RamSan-710, RamSan-810, RamSan-720, and RamSan-820 systems, which were replaced directly with corresponding IBM FlashSystem products in 2013.